aws-immersion-days-sup/aws-workshop-security-devsecops-id-sup/docs/01-environment-setup.md

 If you are using your own AWS account follow these steps:

-!!! info "Download or Clone: <a href="https://github.com/aws-immersion-days-sup/aws-workshop-security-devsecops-id-sup" target="_blank">https://github.com/aws-immersion-days-sup/aws-workshop-security-devsecops-id-sup</a href>"
+!!! info !!!
+"Download or Clone: <a href="https://github.com/aws-immersion-days-sup/aws-workshop-security-devsecops-id-sup" target="_blank">https://github.com/aws-immersion-days-sup/aws-workshop-security-devsecops-id-sup</a>

 1. Log in with an Adminstrator level account
 2. Create an s3 bucket in the eu-west-1 Ireland region.